 Our consortium structure allows us to offer some unique educational opportunities that the more traditional single-institution sponsored internship cannot provide.
 For example, you can compare several approaches to dietetic practice rather than one approach.
 We are also able to offer each intern 10 full weeks of a basic clinical experience before moving on to clinical specialties.

 The CMUDI continues a long tradition of excellence in dietetic education that was begun by the Tri-City Dietetic Internship.
-Beginning in 1993, the program has been sponsored by CMU's Department of Human Environmental Studies.
+Beginning in 1993, the program has been sponsored by Central Michigan University's Department of Human Environmental Studies.
 In July 2019, the internship became sponsored by The Herbert H. and Grace A. Dow College of Health Professions at CMU.
-It is a unique partnership between a public university and several medical centers located in Alma, Bay City, Flint, Midland, Saginaw.
+It is a unique partnership between a public university and several medical centers located in Alma, Bay City, Midland, Saginaw, and Traverse City.
 These outstanding facilities provide program direction and learning experiences for interns.

 To promote the growth of a dynamic education program committed to preparing entry-level registered dietitian nutritionists to serve the nutrition needs of the community.